slatedocs/slate/source/index.html.md

 The <span style="color:red"> Games </span> channel returns data for specific games.

-There are two required fields to query NFL Games data:
+The required fields to query NFL Games data are as follows:

 **Required fields**